 Lindblad, a cruise company that has partnered with National Geographic since 2004, pioneered the expedition-style cruise several decades ago, and it remains a leader in the field of naturalist-led travel.
 You'll find not just one or two naturalists onboard these cruises, but four or five.
 Plus, many of the line's itineraries feature a team of professional photographers onboard to help you snap the best possible shots.

 The Lindblad Alaska fleet includes four ships.
-The 62-passenger Sea Bird and Sea Lion have been with the line since 1981, but are still well suited to long and short Alaska itineraries.
+The 62-passenger Sea Bird and Sea Lion have been with the line since 1981, but are still well suited to long and short Alaska itineraries and have recently been refurbished.
 The larger, newer National Geographic Quest( added in 2016) and National Geographic Venture (launched in 2018) carry 100 passengers apiece.
 Purpose-built for expedition cruising, Quest and Venture were designed with special touches including a shallow draft and state-of-the-art twin expedition craft landing platforms for getting out into the water for even closer encounters.

 Lindblad's Alaska ships are known for being family-friendly, with more children onboard than similar small ships -- discounts are offered and programming is spot-on.
 (Although this type of vacation isn't a good choice for kids who need their electronics; you're out of cell range the majority of the time.)